-The cottage is at the foot of Sleet Fell, looking over Sandwick Beck to Hallin Fell where, from the door, a short walk north takes you to Sandwick Bay and the waters edge.
-From the cottage a bridleway leads to Patterdale and one of the most beautiful paths in the Lake District, taking in both lake shore and dramatic high fell.
+The cottage is at the foot of Sleet Fell, looking over Sandwich Beck to Haling Fell where, from the door, a short walk north takes you to Sandwich Bay and the waters edge.
+From the cottage a bridleway leads to Patter dale and one of the most beautiful paths in the Lake District, taking in both lake shore and dramatic high fell.

-The sitting room is warmed by a crackling fire and lit by a large mullioned window through which, when open, you hear the splashing of Sandwick Beck.
-The kitchen, though compact, is well equipped to self cater.
+The sitting room is warmed by a crackling fire and lit by a large mullioned window through which, when open, you hear the splashing of Sandwich Beck.
+The kitchen, though compact, is well equipped for self catering.
 The bathroom has bath, hand basin and WC.
 The bedroom lies at the back of the cottage, comfortably furnished with a contemporary, low double bed.

 The garden lies to the front of the cottage, a shaded, quiet flagged stoned area, where you can enjoy a glass of wine to the sound of babbling water or read a book undisturbed.

 Townhead Cottage offers everything for the perfect Lakeland holiday.
 Spectacular walks, fun by the lake shore, steamer trips, boat hire and a quiet, unspoiled location.

 Ullswater is thought by many to be the most beautiful of all the lakes in the northern Lake District.
 Compared by some to Lake Lucerne in Switzerland, it is a serpentine body of water snaking a nine mile course under the lea of magnificent fells, woodland and mountain.